base/base/docs/specs/plasma.md

 on the L1 chain as “safe”.
 Although labeled as “safe”, the chain might still reorg in case of a faulty DA provider and users must use the “finalized” label for a guarantee that their state cannot revert.

-With Plasma mode on, the engine queue does not receive finality signals from the L1 RPC but from the DA manager that keeps track of challenges.
+With Plasma mode on, the engine queue does receives finality signals from the L1 RPC AND from the DA manager that keeps track of challenges.
 The DA manager maintains an internal state of all the input commitments in the current `challengeWindow` as they are validated by the derivation pipeline.
 In addition, it filters challenge events to calculate when commitments are challenged/resolved and elect the next finalized L1 block such that: